 Winter Park shines during the snowy season.
 Skiing usually starts at the beginning of November, and the slopes can stay open until mid-April.
 The coldest month is January, with an average high temperature of 42 degrees Fahrenheit.
 The best time to visit is in March and early April, when some of the last, but best, snow drifts in and the days are sunnier and warmer (dependably in the mid-40s).
 Late spring is humid and chilly, and rain turns the snow to slush.
 The warmest month is July, when temperatures can reach 80 degrees.
 Fall is a splendid time of year to visit, thanks to brilliant red and yellow foliage, pleasant weather, and fewer crowds.

-What are the top things to do in Winter Park?
+Top things to do in Winter Park

 Winter Park Resort